isomerpages/imda-disg/index.md

       url: /itm/
       subtitle: I&C ITM
   - textcards:
-      title: Find out what<br>our partners are doing
+      title: Find out what our partners<br>are doing with us
       subtitle: Our Partners
       id: textcards
       cards: